edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ## How do I specify a location for a Conda environment?

 You can control where a Conda environment lives by providing a path to a target directory when creating the environment.
-For example to following command will create  a new environment in a sub-directory of the current working directory called `env`.
+For example the following command will create  a new environment in a sub-directory of the current working directory called `env`.

 ~~~
-$ conda create --prefix ./env salmon=1.4 fastqc=0.11 multiqc=1.10
+$ conda create --prefix ./env ipython=7.13 matplotlib=3.1 pandas=1.0 python=3.6
 ~~~
 {: .language-bash}